The Colombian Motofiesta

 DATES AND PRICES

-The price includes: transfers from and to the airport in Colombia, accommodation in a double room with breakfast (extra charge for a single room – € 600), Yamaha motorbike rental for the duration of the stay, a Polish resident as a guide on a motorcycle, tickets to all attractions (a waterfall at the Cuban’s, miniZOO Tauramena visiting a clay house, climbing el Peñol, cable car rides to Monserrate in Bogota), travel insurance.
+The price includes: transfers from and to the airport in Colombia, accommodation in a double room with breakfast (extra charge for a single room – € 600), Yamaha XTZ250 motorbikes rental for the duration of the stay, a Polish resident as a guide on a motorcycle, tickets to all attractions (visiting a clay house, climbing el Peñol, cable car rides to Monserrate in Bogota), travel insurance.

-The price does not include: plane tickets, motorcycle fuel and any meals other than breakfast.
+The price does not include: plane tickets, motorcycle fuel, any meals other than breakfast and own expenses.

 ●The total area of Colombia is equal to that of France, Spain and Portugal combined.